Loading...

 area under a velocity vs. time graph

-The areas of a triangle and a trapezoid are calculated as below \begin{gather*}\text{triangle's area's}=\frac{b\times h}{2}\\\\ \text{trapezoid's area}=\frac{a+b}{2}\times h\end{gather*} Thus, substituting the values gives \begin{gather*}\text{triangle's area}=\frac{2\times (-4)}{2}=-4 \\\\ \text{trapezoid's area}=\frac{2+3}{2}\times (2)=5\end{gather*} Note that here the areas can be a negative in contrast to math.
+(a) The areas of a triangle and a trapezoid are calculated as follows: \begin{gather*}\text{triangle's area's}=\frac{b\times h}{2}\\\\ \text{trapezoid's area}=\frac{a+b}{2}\times h\end{gather*} Substituting the values gives: \begin{gather*}\text{triangle's area}=\frac{2\times (-4)}{2}=-4 \\\\ \text{trapezoid's area}=\frac{2+3}{2}\times (2)=5\end{gather*} Note that here the areas can be negative, in contrast to typical mathematical areas.

-Hence, the total area, which is the algebraic sum of areas, is the same as the displacement. \[\text{displacement=total area}=(-4)+5=1\quad {\rm m}\]
+Hence, the total area, which is the algebraic sum of areas, represents the displacement. \[\text{displacement=total area}=(-4)+5=1\quad {\rm m}\]

-(b) The absolute value of area under a $v-t$ graph gives the distance traveled. \[\text{total distance}=|-4|+5=9\quad{\rm m}\]
+(b) The absolute value of area under a velocity-time graph gives the distance traveled. \[\text{total distance}=|-4|+5=9\quad{\rm m}\]

 Example (8): The velocity-time graph of a trip is shown below.
 Find the total displacement of the moving object.